code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/installing-and-configuring-apache-and-php-in-macos.md

 1. Once the installation is done, launch your Terminal.
 2. Navigate to your `Sites` directory.
 For example, my folder is in `/Users/royvanegas/Sites`.
-3. Clone the test app we’ll need: `git clone git@bitbucket.org:code-warrior/web-app`.
+3. Clone the test app called [web-app](https://bitbucket.org/code-warrior/web-app/src/master/) from Bitbucket we’ll need: `git clone git@bitbucket.org:code-warrior/web-app`.